 But even while talking through these heavy issues, there’s a spark in Rock’s eyes, a lilt in his voice, palpable joy at performing his craft, and the confidence of knowing he’s still great at it.
 The world has changed spectacularly since his last special.
 Barack Obama wasn’t even president yet!
 But unlike Dave Chappelle and Jerry Seinfeld, who’ve both publicly griped about the scourge of so-called PC culture, Rock’s return finds him not chafing against the strictures of what he can and can’t say anymore.
 For better and worse.

 Anyone looking for signs of Rock not being woke enough will find it.
 His brag about keeping his daughter “off the pole” is stuck in outdated attitudes about sex workers.
 Describing the compromises of marriage as “your success is her success and her success is your success” reveals a heteronormative worldview.
 There are antiquated notions about money defining men’s status while looks define women’s.
-In fact, a feminist reading of the second half of this special will likely earn Rock some online pitchfork mobs–and those mobs will definitely have a point.
-However, Rock’s unenlightened opinions, which reflect the culture he came up in, are balanced out by the refreshingly self-deprecating and vulnerable moments in the material about his divorce, which takes up the entire second half of Tamborine (and lends it its title.)
+However, Rock’s less enlightened opinions, which reflect the climate of the culture he came up in, are balanced out by the refreshingly self-deprecating and vulnerable moments in the material about his divorce, which takes up the entire second half of Tamborine (and lends it its title.)

 Although this is not the funnier half of the special, it’s easily the most personal and mature he’s ever gotten.
 This is Chris Rock’s 4:44, a deeply revealing examination of his marital failures and what he’s learned from them.
 Imagine the man who glided through Bigger and Blacker in a chrome leather suit talking in earnest about his porn addiction and cheating on his wife, or admitting that he is currently on Tinder under his real name and that Rihanna brushed off his advances at a party.
 It is something to behold.